NVIDIA/aistore/README.md

 where `prefix` is one of: `dfcproxy.<daemon_id>`, `dfctarget.<daemon_id>`, or `dfcloader.<ip>.<loader_id>` and `metric_type` is `ms` for a timer, `c` for a counter, and `g` for a gauge.

-Metrics that DFC generates are named and grouped as follows:
+Metrics that AIStore generates are named and grouped as follows:

 #### Proxy metrics: